francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # Network packets and coded symbols

 QUIC endpoints exchange information over a network channel.
-Adding Forward Erasure Correction to QUIC introduces adds a FEC encoder and a FEC decoder to the QUIC endpoint.
+Adding Forward Erasure Correction to QUIC introduces a FEC encoder and a FEC decoder to the QUIC endpoint.
 The encoder and decoder exchange source and repair symbols that are carried through QUIC frames inside QUIC packets.